ascend4/ascend4/HYBRID.md

 The important repair there was more reliable same-time discrete-change detection during boundary/event iteration, not a second transition mechanism.

-### 4. Some lower-bound chatter still appears near impacts

-The current ideal-bounce path can still emit noisy lower-bound messages during root localisation near impacts, even though the sampled trajectory is correct.

-This is mainly a runtime polish issue rather than a semantic gap.

-### 5. Opt-in hybrid trace now exists for debugging
+### 4. Opt-in hybrid trace now exists for debugging

 The IDA wrapper now has a lightweight opt-in event trace: